nikmartin/mixxxLibraryBuilder/README.md

 ## Description

 This script builds an mp3 library of any size for testing Mixxx.
 It can be used to test any software that needs to read a LOT of mp3s.
+It's pretty fast, and can build a 1 million track library in about a minute.

 ## Requirements